-Step Two: Arrange the Investor Board Meetings
+Step 2: Arrange the Investor Board Meetings

 The logistics of actually arranging the board meeting with investors will cause headaches if you’re unprepared.
 In most cases, the meetings will be held quarterly or biannually, although additional events may be needed at key moments on your business journey.

-Other questions to consider, include;
+Other questions to consider, include:

 - What day and date will the event be held?

 - Will the board meeting be held in-person, via video conferencing, or both?

 - Where will the investor brand meeting take place?